learn-co-curriculum/dsc-pca-in-scikitlearn/README.md

     [ 0.75871884  0.01838551]

-Based on above, the total variance explained by both principle components is around 0.77.
+Based on above, the total variance explained by both principal components is around 0.77.

-## Visualize Principle Components - Optional
+## Visualize Principal Components - Optional

 This step is not mandatory while running PCA.
 Visualizing the components here is aimed to provide you with a intuition for the process.